beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 ### Description {.unnumbered .unlisted}

-[ixtt[struct sockaddr\_in]] [ixtt[struct in\_addr]] These are the basic
-structures for all syscalls and functions that deal with internet addresses.
+These are the basic structures for all syscalls and functions that deal with internet addresses.
 Often you'll use `getaddrinfo()` to fill these structures out, and then will read them when you have to.

-In memory, the `struct sockaddr_in` and `struct sockaddr_in6` share the same beginning structure as [ixtt[struct sockaddr]] `struct sockaddr`, and you can freely cast the pointer of one type to the other without any harm, except the possible end of the universe.
+In memory, the `struct sockaddr_in` and `struct sockaddr_in6` share the same beginning structure as `struct sockaddr`, and you can freely cast the pointer of one type to the other without any harm, except the possible end of the universe.

 Just kidding on that end-of-the-universe thing...if the universe does end when you cast a `struct sockaddr_in*` to a ` struct sockaddr*`, I